The Aldobrandini del Papa palace in Florence

-The alcove houses a large double bed topped by an ancient golden canopy.
-Two precious carved kneelers of the 600 act as bedside tables.
+The alcove houses a large double bed surmounted by an ancient golden canopy.
+Two precious carved kneelers from the 600th century serve as bedside tables.

 In the bedroom you can admire two frescoes of the school of Vincenzo Meucci: the "Allegory of Justice and Peace" in the antialcova and "The dream of Jacob" in the alcove, both painted by Tommaso Gherardini (1759).

 The en suite bathroom has been entirely renovated during the recent restoration.
 The coverings are in calacatta marble, the sanitary fixtures are of classic line in white porcelain.
 Large full-length shower.

 The space dedicated to the kitchen is large and modern, the fitted wall measuring 6 mt.
 Linear.
 The work stations, equipped with 3 extractor hoods, have been designed to allow 3 chefs to work simultaneously.
 The kitchen is widely equipped with all the appliances and all the possible equipment.

 The apartment is completed by a small bedroom / study embellished by a delightful vault frescoed with motifs of flowers and delicate lace, a second bathroom with tub where the original "bardiglio" floor of the time has been preserved and a comfortable wardrobe area with 2 large wardrobes.